 This post may contain affiliate links.
 Please read our full Disclosure Policy.

-Vintage finds have a special kind of magic—the kind that tells a story the moment you lay eyes on them.
+Vintage finds have a special kind of magic; the kind that tells a story the moment you lay eyes on them.
 There’s just something about a well-worn table or a timeworn ceramic jug that instantly adds warmth and character to a space.
-I’ve always had a soft spot for pieces with patina and charm, and I know I’m not alone.

 If you’ve ever wondered how to decorate with vintage finds or where to begin when hunting for them, you’re in the right place.
-I’m so excited to share some favorite tips, ideas, and personal stories that might just inspire you to start (or continue!) your own journey into the world of vintage.
+I’m so excited to share some of my favorite tips, ideas, and personal stories that might just inspire you to start (or continue!) your own journey into the world of vintage.

 in this guide